 I calibrate my monitors, and printer with an X-rite i1 Photo Pro.

-The printer I use is a Canon Pro 1000.
+I use is an Epson SC-7500 wide format roll printer.
 This printer uses 12 inks to produce the full range of colours needed.
-It can print up to A2 size.
+It can print up to 24 inches wide.
 The inks are fully archival, and do not fade over time.

 For colour printing I sometimes use a smooth matt paper like Moab Entrada.
 This paper doesn’t have the same contrast as the Canson paper, but it suits many types of colour image.